Rock County Court Records

 7. Filing a final account and petition for discharge

-For estates valued under $50,000, Wisconsin law permits a simplified transfer-by-affidavit procedure under Wis.
-Stat. §867.03, which avoids the need for formal probate.
+For estates valued under $50,000, Wisconsin law allows a simplified transfer-by-affidavit procedure under Wis.
+Stat.
+867.03, which avoids the need for formal probate entirely.

 Guardianship Records

-Guardianship cases, including those involving adults who are found to be incompetent, are handled through the probate division.
+Guardianship cases involving adults found to be incompetent are handled through the probate division.
 Under Wis.
 Stat.
-Chapter 54, guardianship proceedings require a finding of incompetency and appointment of a guardian by the court.
+Chapter 54, guardianship proceedings require a court finding of incompetency and the formal appointment of a guardian.
 Certain guardianship records involving minors may have restricted access.
-Interested parties should contact the Register in Probate to determine what records are available for public inspection.
+Contact the Register in Probate to find out which records are available for public inspection in a specific case.

 Standard probate forms are available through the Wisconsin court system's website and can be used for filings in Rock County.